Matsuko Deluxe

 Matsuko Deluxe (マツコ・デラックス, Matsuko Derakkusu) is a Japanese columnist, essayist, and TV personality.
-Matsuko is a female persona and stage name assumed by a cross-dressing gay man.
+Matsuko is a female persona and stage name assumed by Takahiro Matsui (松井貴博), a cross-dressing gay man.
 He has been described as plus-sized and gravely-voiced with a sharp tongue.

 Before Matsuko Deluxe

-The person who would later become famous as Matsuko was born in Chiba Prefecture.
+Takahiro Matsui was born in Chiba Prefecture.
 He graduated from a beauty school and was training to be a beautician when, inspired by LGBT activists, he changed careers and became an editor and writer for the Japanese gay magazine Badi.
 He quit his job in his late twenties and began to live as a hikikomori.

 As Matsuko Deluxe

 In 2000, the writer Usagi Nakamura, familiar with Matsuko's work as an editor and writer, selected Matsuko to be one of people to interview for his book about unconventional women.
 The book, published in 2001, names "Matsuko Deluxe" as an interview subject, introducing him as a "cross-dressing writer".

 The television debut of Matsuko Deluxe came in 2000, on Fuji TV's late-night variety show Ebunai.
 In his 2005 book The Weekly Cross-Dresser Returns (週刊女装リターンズ, Shūkan josō ritānzu), Matsuko writes that in 2000 his bust/waist/hip measurements were 140 cm each and his weight was 140 kg.
 It was with this unique style as a large drag queen that he began rising in popularity as a talento and writer.

 In 2013, Matsuko became part of an advertising campaign for Mister Donut's 10th anniversary of introducing the "Pon de Ring" donut, and has continued being the company's spokesperson through its recipe renewal and Calpis collaboration promotions.

 As of 2022, Matsuko is a regular panelist and sometimes host on the Japanese talk shows Goji ni Muchū!, Honma Dekka!?
 TV, Shirushiru Mishiru, Matsuko & Ariyoshi's Karisome Tenkoku, Jinsei ga Kawaru Ippunkan no Fuka Ii Hanashi, Matsuko no Shiranai Sekai (The World Unknown to Matsuko), Arita & Matsuko & Man & Woman, and Monday Late Show, and also an often featured guest on the popular comedy Downtown no Gaki no Tsukai ya Arahende!!